Download Windmills Data in Shapefile, KML, MID +15 GIS Formats Using GIS Data by MAPOG

 Note:

-Click the “Download Data” button, and choose whether to download a sample or the full dataset.
-Select the required format—such as Shapefile, KML, MIF, or any of the 15+ supported formats.
-After agreeing to the terms and conditions, click “Download” to complete the process and access your data.
+Click the “Download Data” button.
+Choose between a sample dataset or the full dataset.
+Select your preferred format—Shapefile, KML, MID, or any of the 15+ available options.
+Agree to the terms and conditions, then initiate the download.

 Conclusion